hunterdev014/Scalable-Cross-Platform-App/docs/testing/component-testing.md

 });
 ```

-And that's how you unit test your components and make sure they work correctly!
+That's how you unit test your components and make sure they work correctly!